This guide walks you through the JUNO content types so that you can confidently plan your site’s content.

 If you want your speakers to be able to edit their own pages, we can give them access to the editing tools.

-A single lesson is made up of questions.
-Question types include multiple choice, poll, select many, fill in the blank, order, and rating.
-You can also add images, videos, and text in between questions or at the beginning and end of a lesson.
+Lessons are made up of multiple lesson parts (videos, questions, and text/HTML blurbs), which can be added and rearranged to create a dynamic lesson.
+Lesson question types include multiple choice, polls, fill in the blank, ranking, and rating.
 As a best practice, try to limit each lesson to no more than 15 questions.
-This helps attendees stay engaged!
+This helps learners stay engaged!

 Blurbs and resources